DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 }
 ```

-I used preprocessor macros to either compute the gradient directly in the shader,
+The `USE_GRADIENT_MAP` macro is used to either compute the gradient directly in the shader,
 or fetch it from the texture.
 Each time we switch from real-time gradient computation
 to texture-based computation, we need to recompile the shader.